Complete monotonicity of a function involving a ratio of gamma functions and applications: Introduction

 The logarithmic derivative of $\Gamma(x)$, denoted by $\psi(x)=\frac{\Gamma'(x)}{\Gamma(x)}$, is called the psi or digamma function, and $\psi^{(k)}(x)$ for $k\in\mathbb{N}$ are called the polygamma functions.
-It is common knowledge that these functions are fundamental and that they have much extensive applications in mathematical sciences.
+It is well known that these functions are fundamental and that they have much extensive applications in mathematical sciences.